dbekaert/RAiDER/docs/WeatherModels.md

     **Note**: this step has been included in the conda install of RAiDER, thus can be omitted if one uses the recommended conda install of RAiDER

     **Note**: PyDAP v3.2.1 is required for now (thus specified in the above pip install command) because the latest v3.2.2 (as of now) has a known [bug](https://colab.research.google.com/drive/1f_ss1Oa3VzgAOd_p8sgekdnLVE5NW6s5) in accessing and slicing the GMAO data.
 This bug is expected to be fixed in newer versions of PyDAP.

+# TODO : ADD IN DOCUMENTATION FOR THE AUTO SELECT